anduril/sample-app-entity-visualizer/README.md

 ### Edit variables

 You now need to provide the sample application with the endpoint to get data from.
-In `EntityStore.ts` please edit the variables with the base URL and bearer token to use.
+In `src/EntityStore.ts` please edit the variables with the base URL and bearer token to use.

+Please contact your Anduril representative if you need assistance with these values.

 ```ts
 const BEARER_TOKEN = "";
 const BASE_URL = "";
 ```

 ### Run the application